circleci/circleci-docs/jekyll/_cci2/faq.md

 ## Why is the 2.0 build not working?

-In CircleCI 2.0, the first image listed in the `.circleci/config.yml` file is where the build runs.
-If you are trying to figure out why the new 2.0 build is not working it may be that the build runs on the first image specified in the list.
+In CircleCI 2.0, the first image listed in the `.circleci/config.yml` file is where the {% comment %} TODO: Job {% endcomment %}build runs.
+If you are trying to figure out why the new 2.0 build is not working it may be that the {% comment %} TODO: Job {% endcomment %}build runs on the first image specified in the list.
 The first image in the list is used for the primary container.

 ## Why can't I find my project on the Add Project page?